 It’s managed by a local Mayan community of 17 people, who look after the place and keep it clean and eco-friendly.
 They also run the local restaurant where you can have a snack or lunch once you finish your shenanigans in the water.

-The place offers, in fact, some adventurous activities such as a zipline. rappelling, or you can rent a bike to ride up to a next cenote, called Catalina.
+The place offers, in fact, some adventurous activities such as a zipline. rappelling, or you can rent a bike to ride up to the next cenote, called Catalina.